The Take Charge Helpline

 These rights may be limited if the U.S. government says that you need someone to handle the money you receive from Social Security and has assigned you a representative payee, or if you have a conservator or guardian who has the authority to limit how you spend your money.

-If you have questions about your rights regarding money, contact the Office of Recipient Rights at the Detroit Wayne County Community Mental Health Agency at 313-833-2500 or The Arc of Western Wayne County at 734-729-9100.
+If you have questions about your rights regarding money, contact the Office of Recipient Rights at the Detroit Wayne Integrated Health Network at 313-833-2500.

 Phone code: 1434